 Have you ever wondered…

-Is a V-Shaped Hairline Normal?
+Is a V-Shaped Hairline Normal for Men?

 Perhaps a better question is – who doesn’t love the classic V hairline?
 But to answer your question, yes!
 As your hairline matures, it may develop a deeper V or peak.
 There are some famous celebrities who’ve styled a Widow’s Peak, so it looks insanely good as well.